 Every child is entitled to be enrolled at the government school that is designated for the intake area within which the child’s home is situated and that the child is eligible to attend.
 We can help you with your enrolment inquiries throughout the year.

-We are trialling a new online enrolment process to make it easier and faster to enrol your child at your local school.
+Our new online enrolment process makes it easier and faster to enrol your child at your local school.

 To apply online, you must:

 If you are not eligible to use the online form or prefer not to, you can download an application to enrol (PDF 579KB).